HEVAL5140 – Methods for estimating the effects of interventions

 You will learn how to:

-- use propensity score matching methods to analyze observational data
+- How to use propensity score matching methods and synthetic control to analyze observational data

-- identify when the different methods for causal analysis are most appropriate
+- Ability to identify when the different methods for causal analysis are most appropriate

 You will gain: